For Visitors to Tappahannock Presbyterian Church

 Our congregation celebrates diversity.
 Everyone is welcome; you will be welcomed and included.
 There are people from all walks of life, differing ages and backgrounds, and a wide economic range.
 Always a common interest is found through conversations.
 Some of us are long-time Presbyterians but many of us found Tappahannock Presbyterian in our search for a faith community that is authentic, inclusive, and mission-minded.

 Hearing the Word

-You will hear a sermon that is Bible based with current applications.
-Our pastor Dr Vicki Murdock leads a traditional service that is familiar to Presbyterians and easy to follow for guests because the creed, prayers, and responses, are written in the bulletin.
+You will hear a sermon that is Bible-based and connects with our lives today.
+Our pastor, Rev. Dr. Vicki Murdock, leads a traditional service that is familiar to Presbyterians and easy to follow for guests.
+Our bulletin leads us through the service.

 Interested in learning more?
 Considering membership?

-The pastor is happy to talk with you at any time about transfer of membership or profession of faith.
-The sacrament of baptism is performed during the worship service.
+The pastor is happy to talk with you at any time about transfer of membership or profession of faith to become a member of TPC.
+Those joining will learn as they attend a class with the pastor.
+Joining is an event, and occurs during morning worship. he sacrament of baptism is performed during the worship service.
 There is a preparation class for children being confirmed for the first time.

 What does “Presbyterian” mean, and what do Presbyterians believe?